McCoyGroup/Psience/docs/Psience/BasisReps/Operators/Operator.md

 </div>

-Gets the n-dimensional array of ijkl (e.g.) indices that functions will map over
-        Basically returns the indices of the inner-most tensor
+Gets the n-dimensional array of ijkl (e.g.) indices that functions will map over Basically returns the indices of the inner-most tensor
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.Operators.Operator.__getitem__" class="docs-object-method">&nbsp;</a>
 ```python